dennmart/dennmart.github.com/_posts/2009-08-28-snow-leopard-app-fixes.markdown

 There's a temporary fix at the end in that ticket (*Snow Leopard Compatibility.zip*), which just install some macros to add this functionality again.
 It's just what's needed to get it working again.
 I think it's safe to assume that, like a million other things, this will be [fixed by Textmate 2](http://fixedbytm2.com/).

-***EDIT:*** On August 29, there was a new TextMate release (version 1.5.9 / revision 1509) which includes these fixes.
+***Edit:*** On August 29, there was a new TextMate release (version 1.5.9 / revision 1509) which includes these fixes.
 This update can be automatically installed by going to *Textmate > Preferences* and going to the *Software Updates* section.

 **Ruby / Ruby Gems**